AI & Data Quality · Production ML · Annotation QA

 Key Definition

 Annotation governance is not a one-time QA check.
 It is an ongoing operational system that treats the data labeling layer with the same engineering rigour as the model training pipeline.
-Without it, annotation quality decays at a rate that compounds with every retraining cycle.
+Without it, annotation quality decays at a rate that compounds with every retraining cycle — and 99.8% accuracy targets become unreachable.

 • Version-controlled labeling policy documentation with formal change management